 When Will Your Child’s Permanent Teeth Erupt?

 Your child will begin losing their primary teeth at the age of six years.
-The first teeth that are lost are usually the central incisors.
+The first tooth that are lost are usually the central incisors.
 This is followed by the first permanent molars coming in.
 Your child’s last baby tooth is often lost around the age of twelve.
-This is generally the second molar.
+This is generally the second molar teeth.
 Your child will have a total of 32 permanent or adult teeth.

 Cavities (caries): Also known as caries, are bacteria that evade your tooth.
 They can be removed by brushing else, they damage the tooth enamel and deeper structures of your tooth over time.
 Most of these cavities occur on molars and premolars leading to tooth pain.

 Tooth decay: It is a general name for the disease of the teeth, including cavities.

 Periodontitis: It is often referred to as the inflammation of the deeper structures of your teeth.
 These could include the periodontal ligament, jawbone, and cementum.
 Poor oral hygiene could lead to this condition.

 Gingivitis: It is the inflammation of the surface portion of your gums.
 The area around and between the crowns of your tooth.
 Tartar and plaque buildup can lead to gingivitis.

 Plaque: Plaque is a sticky, colorless film made of bacteria and the substances they secrete.
 It gets accumulated on your tooth surface.
 Plaque develops very fast on your tooth, especially after eating sugary food.
 But you can brush it off easily.

 Tartar: If plaque is not removed over time, it mixes with minerals to form tartar, a harder substance.
 Your dentist can only clean to remove tartar.